Philosophy: Global and Comparative Perspectives (BA)

 Your career prospects

-Do you want to follow a full academic programme?
-After obtaining your bachelor’s degree you can continue with a master’s programme.
-Once you have successfully completed your master’s you will have earned the title Master of Arts (MA).
-Your master’s diploma will increase your chances of finding a job or academic-level position.
+Graduates of the programme who want to further their academic education can continue with a master’s programme.
+Having successfully completed a master’s you will have earned the title Master of Arts (MA), which will significantly increase your chances of finding a position at academic level.

 Read more about our Master's programmes